RIGHTON! EDUCATION

 USER INTERVIEWS

-Over five months of observation, I worked with the PM to validate my assumptions and concerns through mixed-method researchβsurveys and 1:1 interviews with 60+ students.
+Over 5 months of observation, I worked with the PM to validate my assumptions and concerns through mixed-method researchβsurveys and 1:1 interviews with 60+ students.
 By mapping what they say, think, do, and feel, we identified three major pain points shaping the redesign focus.

 π